appspector/ios-sdk/README.md

 #### Environment monitor
 Gathers all of the environment variables and arguments in one place, info.plist, cli arguments and much more.

-#### User Defaults monitor
-Shows contents of standart user defaults and allows to edit them.
-Your changes become available for your app immediately.

 #### Notification Center monitor
 Tracks all posted notifications and subscriptions.
 You can examine notification user info, sender/reciever objects, etc.
 And naturally you can post notifications to your app from the frontend.